Taylor Green

-Taylor William Andrew Green (born November 2, 1986) is a Canadian former professional baseball infielder who played for the Milwaukee Brewers of Major League Baseball (MLB).
-After retiring, Green became a scout for the Brewers.
+Taylor William Andrew Green (born November 2, 1986) is a Canadian former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers.
+After retiring, Green became a scout for the Brewers and is currently the special assistant — scouting and international player development.

 Amateur career

 Green attended Mark R. Isfeld Senior Secondary School in Courtenay, British Columbia, and played high school baseball for the Parksville Royals of the British Columbia Premier Baseball League.
 He went on to play two years of collegiate baseball at Cypress College, where he was named a First Team Orange Empire Conference All-Star and Junior College 1st Team All-American.